 By now they have a new boat, so were in much better humor than we’d have been if strangers had been cackling about witnessing our misery.
 What are the odds?
 More signs that we should buy that Victorian maybe?
 The point is that Reedville is a cool little village.
 Anyone who takes fish oil supplements or eats cat food should appreciate Reedville as the Menhaden Capitol of the World.
 Plus Jennings Boat Yard was an awesome find.

 Okay, we’re probably not going to open a bed & breakfast or a marina in the Menhaden Capitol of the World.
 Might as well put Mini Pearl back in her cradle and plan our trip up to Spring Cove.
 Looks like we might just string together a few good travel days.
 Finally.
 So this morning at 7:40 we slipped the lines and headed for glory.
-Past the menhaden pound net traps and on up to the Potomac.
+Past the menhaden pound net traps and on up to the mouth of the Potomac.

 Anyone who’s been reading our drivel, er, blog posts, from the start, will recall that we left Washington D.C on May 23 last year.